kemmya/solo/lib/recipe.md

 def test_single_name_added():

 """
-When multiple name of learners is added to the list of learners that have done the challenge
-"""
-def test_multiple_names_added():

-"""
-When we track names of learners who have  done the challenge That will give us the list of learners who have done the challenge
+When multiple names of learners are added and we track the names of learners who have  done the challenge That will give us the list of learners who have done the challenge
 """
 def test_tracked_learners():